Due to COVID-19 safe distancing measures, our employees are continuing to telecommute till further notice, save for certain essential activities.

 The Ad Hoc Pro Bono Referral Scheme offers legal representation for persons with exceptional circumstances who do not meet the criteria for existing legal aid schemes but nonetheless are in urgent need.

-Needy applicants are also offered alternate legal clinic options through our partnership with the Subordinate Courts to provide specialised Civil Legal Clinics, Criminal Legal Clinics and Family Legal Clinics at the Subordinate Courts
+Needy applicants are also offered alternate legal clinic options through our partnership with the State Courts to provide specialised Civil Legal Clinics and Family Legal Clinics at the State Courts.

 Programmes for community serving organizations